 Zermatt’s ski tradition is legendary, dating back to 1928 off the original Gornergrat train, and officially as a ski resort in 1942.
 The legendary Matterhorn looms large above town, making for that perfect family photo, but that is not where the skiing takes place.
 Your kids will love riding the Gorngergrat ski train – a half hour ride up to the 9,267′ peak where there is a summit hotel, restaurant and observatory for star gazing.
 On your long run down, you can stop at Zermatt’s Igloo village, how cool is that?
 We don’t suggest you spend the night there, stay in town at a warm family friendly ski hotel instead, like the four star Hotel Alex.

 Zermatt’s Sunnegga Rothorn ski region is accessed via funicular, followed by a gondola to Blauherd chondola then a cable car to the Rothorn summit of 9,309′.
 The Schwarzsee region, the southern part of Zermatt, brings skiers all the way up to the Klein Matterhorn via Gondola followed by the highest cable car in the world – to 12,791′ – not for toddlers or the timid – this is a serious summit!
-From atop the Klein Matterhorn you can ski an 8 mile long track back to Zermatt village and 7,477′ below.
+From atop the Klein Matterhorn, served by the Swarovsky crystal-bedazzled Matterhorn Glacier Ride, you can ski an 8 mile long track back to Zermatt village and 7,477′ below.
 Or you can ski across the Plateau Rosa to Italy and Cervinia – no passports required, just strong ski legs and preferably a clear blue sky day.
 Be sure to catch the lift back before the lifts close or you are SII – stuck in Italy.

 The ski slopes of Zermatt are long and lifts are open from early to late.
-Zermatt boasts the longest ski season in the Alps from late November to the start of May – with glacier skiing through summer.
+Zermatt boasts the longest ski season in the Alps from November to the start of May – with glacier skiing through summer.
 Christmas and Easter ski holidays in Zermatt are very popular with families, there is plenty of ski terrain and lifts to handle the peak season, although trails and ski schools can be busy.

 Zermatt Ski Stats: 12,791′ Summit, Vertical drop: 7,477′, 53 Lifts, Prepared Trails/Pistes: 153 miles, glacier skiing and more terrain interconnected to Cervinia, Italy.
 Hire a guide/bergfuherer to explore 1,000s of acres of off-piste terrain.